dolanske/v-valid/README.md

 ### `validateIf(condition, rule)`, `validateIfNot(condition, rule)`

-Performs validation if the provided conition is met.
+Performs validation if the provided condition is met.
 Due to implementation limits, you can't use a rule as a condition.
 For that please use the `and` helper.

 - **Parameters**
   - `boolean | () => boolean | Ref<boolean> | Promise<boolean>` condition